Islam: God's Message of Guidance to Humanity

 The mind is the entire body of knowledge an organism receives in its entire life through its senses and through synthetic analysis.

-The self (soul) is the entity created through successive decision making on basis of the knowledge acquired.
+The self (soul or spirit) is the entity created through successive decision making on basis of the knowledge acquired.
 Two major ideal types of self have been identified for thousands of years: The good and evil.
 But logically speaking, a spectrum of possibilities lies between the two types.

 In sum, the physical aspect of an organism is subordinate to its spiritual aspect, not the other way around.
 However, the physical aspect is necessary for the mind and consequently for the self because only through it the mind can see, hear, feel, smell, and taste.
 Without these physical senses, the mind will not be able to interact with the world around it.